roundhousedesigns/rise-frontend/README.md

 2. After commiting and pushing your branch, click on a Pull requests tab on GitHub and create a <u>draft</u> pull request.
 Make sure to select "base:" as `dev`and "compare:" as `<your-branch-name>`

-_Note:_ your first commit message should describe the main objective (don’t get too specific). i.e. - `fix button border overlapping in mobile view`
+_Note:_ Your first commit message should describe the main objective (don’t get too specific). i.e. - `fix button border overlapping in mobile view`

 - In the comment section, document exactly what you did and why you did it.
 Include screen capture and testing steps if applicable
 - Double check the diff